frankligy/scTriangulate/docs/_build/html/_sources/tutorial.rst.txt

 .. warning::

-    If you experience difficulties downloading the files through the link we provided in this page, you can try to open the "here" link on a new window, and then add "http://" as prefix (not https) to the URL, the download will start.
+    If you experience difficulties downloading the files through the link we provided in this page, you can try to paste the link to the browser, and then add "http://" as prefix (not https) to the URL, the download will start.

 The h5 file can be downloaded from http://altanalyze.org/scTriangulate/scRNASeq/pbmc_10k_v3.h5.
 First use the scanpy and scTriangulate